lewis-king/fpl-mcp-server/README.md

 # FPL MCP Server

+Control your Fantasy Premier League team with your favourite LLM to help inform your decisions and gain more contextual insights based on your team

 A secure, multi-user Model Context Protocol (MCP) server for Fantasy Premier League.

 This server enables LLMs (like Claude) to interact with your FPL squad securely.
 It uses an "Out-of-Band" authentication flow where credentials are entered into a local web form, meaning your password is **never** shared with the LLM.